cloudpedagogy/ai-capability-assessment/README.md

 ## Disclaimer

-This tool is provided for reflective and developmental purposes only.
+CloudPedagogy tools are provided for reflective and developmental purposes only.
-It does not constitute professional, legal, or organisational advice, and outputs should be interpreted in context as inputs to discussion rather than definitive judgements.
+They do not constitute professional, legal, academic, or organisational advice.
+Outputs should be interpreted in context and used as inputs to discussion, not as definitive judgements or decisions.

-## What This Tool Is Not

-- ❌ Not an audit or compliance tool
-- ❌ Not a benchmark against other organisations
-- ❌ Not a technology-specific maturity model
-- ❌ Not a diagnostic of individual performance

 ## Licensing